fennar01/resume/resume.md

 #### Demonstration of the Bernstein-Vazirani Quantum Algorithm ([View My Codebase](https://github.com/fennar01/bernstein-vazirani))

-_A proof of concept of an algorithm, invented in 1991 that demonstrates how theorietically Quantum Computers work faster than classical computers under certain conditions._
+_A proof of concept of an algorithm, invented in 1991 that demonstrated how, theoretically, Quantum Computers could work faster than classical computers under certain conditions.
+This algorithm is definitive proof._

 #### Database Conversion Program (==Codebase Under Non-Disclosure==)

 _Part of a wider codebase & project specific.
-This subrepo takes an existing relational database and utilising headers, reformats the code and uploads it using API requests, caching and LocalStorage to a NoSQL database.
+This subrepo takes an existing relational database and utilizing headers, reformats the code and uploads it using API requests, caching and LocalStorage to a NoSQL database.
 As it progresses, it also displays progress/issues in a User interface that DevOps engineers can use to resolve issues._

 #### Firebase/React Recipes App ([View My Codebase](https://github.com/fennar01/firebase-recipies-web-app))

 _This was created to demonstrate my ability to build a full stack application.
-I got react and firebase initialised and working and some relatively decent logic built on the front end._
+I got react and firebase initialized and working and some relatively decent logic built on the front end._

 #### Company Dashboard Chrome Extension ([View My Codebase](https://github.com/fennar01/company-dashboard))